 You’ll also find a selection of comfort-food cafés serving dishes from Surinam, the Netherlands’ other most important former colony, as well as a surprising variety of Ethiopian restaurants around town.

-Or keep it local at one of the Dutch-style (and, increasingly, American-style) pancake restaurants.More Info (click to expand)
+Or keep it local at one of the Dutch-style (and, increasingly, American-style) pancake restaurants.More Info (click to show all)

 11. Explore Amsterdam’s underrated Jewish/WWII history hotspots